 Diapers, diaper wipes, latex gloves, changing pad and Ziplock bags

 Diapers, of course, are for those kids that need it.
 If you have the room, put three or four diapers per child in so that you don't have to restock every day.
 The wipes should be a reasonable size container so as to not take up all your space.
 Latex gloves will prevent you from needing a sink with soap and water that may not be available.
-The changing pad should be small and portable, but will be convenient to lie the children on in grass or cement.
-And then the Ziplock bag, obviously, is for the dirty diaper.
+The changing pad should be small and portable, but will be convenient to lie the children on in grass or on cement.
+And then the diaper disposals bags, obviously, are for the dirty diaper.
 Hopefully, you have a trash can to throw the diaper away immediately.
-But, if not, the Ziplock bag can keep the odor to a minimum until you get home to throw it away.
+But, if not, the diaper disposal bags can keep the odor to a minimum until you get home to throw it away.

 The hand sanitizer can be used for you after a diaper change or for the children if they get into something dirty while playing or to wash them up after eating.